calexil/FightstickDisplay/README.md

 # FightstickDisplay
-A simple program written in python and skinned in glade, to display fightstick inputs
+A simple program written in python to display fightstick inputs